se7ven012/Robomaster2020-Radar-station/README.md

     ...
     ```

-2. Make sure you have run `python model_data/convert.py -w model_data/yolov3.cfg model_data/yolov3.weights model_data/yolo_weights.h5`
+3. Make sure you run `python model_data/convert.py -w model_data/yolov3.cfg model_data/yolov3.weights model_data/yolo_weights.h5`
     The file model_data/yolo_weights.h5 is used to load pretrained weights.

-3. Modify train.py and start training.
+4. Modify train.py and start training.
     `python train.py`
     Use your trained weights or checkpoint weights with command line option `--model model_file` when using yolo_video.py
     Remember to modify class path or anchor path, with `--classes class_file` and `--anchors anchor_file`.